ang-zeyu/infisearch/docs/src/indexer/fields.md

 ## Field Specific Parameters

+#### Field Scoring

+**`weight=0.0`**

+This parameter is a boost / penalty multiplied to a individual field's score.

+Specifying `0.0` will also result in the field not being indexed into InfiSearch's inverted index at all meaning that searching for any terms in this field will not show up any results.
+The use case may be to create a field that is only stored for UI purposes (for example the `_relative_fp` field), when used in combination with the `storage` parameter.

+**`k=1.2` & `b=0.75`**

+These are Okapi BM25 model parameters that control the impact of term frequency and document lengths.
+The following [article](https://www.elastic.co/guide/en/elasticsearch/guide/current/pluggable-similarites.html#bm25-tunability) provides a good overview on how to configure these, if the defaults are unsuitable for your use case.

 #### Field Storage: **`storage=["text"]`**

 As with most information retrieval tools, InfiSearch performs full-text search using an [inverted index](https://en.wikipedia.org/wiki/Inverted_index) mapping terms to source documents.